blankaex/blog/_posts/2023-04-10-effay-shoes.md

 {% endcapture %}
 {% include gallery images=images cols=2 caption="New Balance Numeric 22, Yeezy Boost 350 V2" %}

 Personally I have a pair of New Balance Numeric 22s in burgundy.
-They have the perfect level of desaturation to add an air of informality to a classy all-black outfit, but the browner tone keeps them from looking too out of place in white/beige outfits as well.
+They have the perfect level of desaturation to add an air of informality to a classy all-black outfit, but the browner hue keeps them from looking too out of place in white/beige outfits as well.

 I've also got a pair of Yeezy 350 V2s in the Israfil colourway, which actually leads nicely into a point I wanted to include in this section: I wasn't sure if I should really recommend anything here, because statement sneakers should be about the statement that _you_ want to make; not anybody else.